muh-imran/muh-imran.github.io/_pages/research.md

 author_profile: true
 ---

-### <u>Zero sum subsequences and hidden subgroups</u>
-(April - 2023) <br>Authors: [Muhammd Imran](https://muh-imran.github.io) & [Gábor Ivanyos](http://old.sztaki.hu/~ivanyos/). <br>The preprint version is available in [arXiv]()

-In this project, we succeed to construct the first exact quantum hidden subgroup algorithm for a class of non-abelian groups, namely nilpotent groups of constant class and the prime factors of the group order are also constant.
-The main key of the algorithm is by series of reductions to groups of smaller nilpotency class (through its central series) using new zero sum subsequences algorithm in the group $\mathbb{Z}_p^n$ for prime number $p$.

----

 ### <u>A private set intersection protocol based on multi-party quantum computation for greatest common divisor</u>
 (March - 2023) <br>Author: [Muhammad Imran](https://muh-imran.github.io). <br>The paper is submitted to for publication.
 The preprint version is available in [Cryptology ePrint Archive](https://eprint.iacr.org/2023/476).